 - Avoid local VPN services – Chinese based VPN services need to be avoided at all costs.
 Not only could they be a honeypot but officially registered services are monitored which defeats the object.
 Those that are unregistered put the owners at risk and it isn’t unusual to see local VPN sellers fined or even jailed.
 Stay well clear.

 With both on the ground reports from China and individual service testing, we found the following five services to work the best in China.

 Below you can read detailed descriptions of the benefits and negatives of each service.

 1) ExpressVPN – #1 Recommended China VPN

 ExpressVPN is our Editor’s Choice VPN for 2019 and it’s not without good reason.
-They are also our top choice for use in China due to their excellent speeds.
+They are also our top choice for bypassing the great firewall in China due to their excellent speeds.

-Servers are available in some 94 locations including nearby Hong Kong and Taiwan.
+Server locations are available in some 94 countries including nearby Hong Kong and Taiwan.
 Tests throughout 2019 have shown them to offer some of the best speeds, they’ve also been one of the most reliable.

 ExpressVPN offers one of the most extensive range of payment methods available including all the regular payment methods such as Credit / Debit Card and Paypal plus Bitcoin, AliPay, Union Pay, WebMoney and a whole host more.

 Our #1 Recommended VPN for China